SinghKarminder/IoT-STM32CubeIDE/5.I2C/README.md

-# Blink LED Project on NUCLEO-L476RG Development Kit through STM32CubeIDE
+# I2C Measurement of temperature Project on NUCLEO-L476RG Development Kit through STM32CubeIDE using STTS751 Sensor

 The project demonstrates how to use the STM32CubeIDE tool to configure peripherals, develop,and produce your beginning projects using initialization C code and HAL libraries using the STM32CubeIDE tool.